-Here you need to enter unique id of the biological object and choose a database.
+Here you need to enter the unique id of the biological object and choose a database.
 The following databases are available: NCBI Genbank (DNA sequence), NCBI protein sequence database, ENSEMBL, PDB, SWISS-PROT, UniProtKB/Swiss-Prot, UniProtKB/TrEMBL.
 Unique identifiers are different for various databases.
 For example, for NCBI GenBank such unique id could be Accession Number or NCBI GI number.
-Optionally, you can browse for a directory to save the fetched file to.
+Optionally, you can add the document to a project and browse for a directory to save the fetched file to.